syncfusion-content/fileformat-docs/File-Formats/PDF/Converting-HTML-to-PDF.md

 <br/><br/>
 (Or)
 <br/><br/>
 Place the QtBinaries folder in bin folder of the project.
-N> This option is only applicable for .NET Framework library.
-For Dot NET Core library <i>WebKitPath</i> should be set explicitly.
+(This option is only applicable for .NET Framework library. <i>WebKitPath<i> property should be set explicitly in .NET Core library)
 <br/><br/>
 The QtBinaries will be available in the WebKitHTMLConverter installed location <span style="color:gray;font-size:14px"><i>($SystemDrive\Program Files (x86)\Syncfusion\WebKitHTMLConverter\xx.x.x.xx\QtBinaries)</i> </span>